 Playa Santa Teresa, Puntarenas

-The town of Santa Teresa and the nearby Malpais offers another great surfing spot on the Southern tip of the Nicoya Peninsula.
+Santa Teresa beach and the nearby Malpais offers another great surfing spot on the Southern tip of the Nicoya Peninsula.
 Playa Santa Teresa offers a long stretch of sand with plenty of good sand breaks, while further along the coast, Malpais is more known for its point breaks.

 Guide to Ecotourism in Costa Rica